Programmer

-A programmer, computer programmer or coder is an author of computer source code someone with skill in computer programming.

-The professional titles software developer and software engineer are used for jobs that require a programmer.
+A programmer, computer programmer or coder is an author of computer source code, or someone with skill in computer programming.
+The professional titles software developer and software engineer may be used for jobs that require a programmer.

-Identification

-Sometimes a programmer or job position is identified by the language used or target platform.
-For example, assembly programmer, web developer.

 Job title

-The job titles that include programming tasks have differing connotations across the computer industry and to different individuals.
-The following are notable descriptions.

 A software developer primarily implements software based on specifications and fixes bugs.
 Other duties may include reviewing code changes and testing.
 To achieve the required skills for the job, they might obtain a computer science or associate degree, attend a programming boot camp or be self-taught.